 1. Identify the data you want to protect.

-There’s only so much time resources you can devote to cybersecurity, especially given the budget pressure security teams are facing due to uncertainty surrounding the global COVID-19 pandemic.
-It’s critical to first determine what data you want to prioritize and what infrastructure is most important for your organization to efficiently operate.
+There’s only so much time resources you can devote to cybersecurity, especially given the budget pressure and increasing number of cyber threats that security teams are facing.
+First, decide which data and infrastructure are crucial for your organization to operate efficiently.
 Identifying this from the outset will help you better articulate your continuous security monitoring strategy.

 2. Create a process for patching security vulnerabilities regularly.

-It’s important to stay aware of vulnerabilities that exist in your network configurations or have arisen from the software applications you are currently deploying.
+Stay aware of vulnerabilities in your network settings or software applications you are using.
 If you stay on top of your current security posture and what kinds of malware are rampant throughout your industry, you’ll be able to more quickly patch vulnerabilities when they occur.

 3. Ensure that you’re continuously monitoring all of your endpoints.